-I had the opportunity to talk with David Roon, CTO, and Co-Founder of OpenLaw to better understand how they are managing the growth of their business.
-I was particularly interested in how OpenLaw is anticipating and managing their talent needs.
+I talked with David Roon, CTO, and Co-Founder of OpenLaw to better understand how they are managing the growth of their business.
+I was particularly interested in how OpenLaw is expecting and managing their talent needs.

 What are some of the most challenging aspects of being the CTO of a company that is utilizing emerging technology?

 DAVID: Securing talent is the number one challenge for many technology organizations.
 While talent recruitment is challenging for OpenLaw, we are fortunate to have a very distributed team that allows us to source talent from all over the world.
 Our openness to geographic diversity helps us to find the people we need.

 However, we’re creating solutions that are technologically complex, including complex protocols, networks, running languages, and so on.
 Because blockchain technology is new, and we are applying it in alternative ways, we have to spend a lot of time training people.

 It is also difficult managing such a distributed team because people are in different time zones.
 We think a lot about the best ways to manage communications and information flow so that everyone knows what they need to do and how to approach any challenges they may encounter.

 Not only is it challenging to manage the logistics of such a distributed team, but it’s also challenging to manage the social part.
 We work hard to create a sense of belonging and a culture of teamwork – difficult with the team scattered across the globe.